Sign-MAML: Efficient Model-Agnostic Meta-Learning by SignSGD: Experiments

 \paragraph{Architectures} For MiniImageNet, we use a neural network consisting of $4$ convolutional layers with $32$ filters in each layer used in \citet{ravi2016optimization}.
 For {\FSCIFAR}, we also use the $4$-layer convolutional neural newtork but with $64$ filters in each layer.
 For both neural networks, each convolution operation is followed by batch normalization, ReLU activation and $2 \times 2$ max pooling.

-\paragraph{Implementation details} We use $\alpha = 0.001$ as the upper-level learning rate, $m = 1$ fine-tuning step for training, $m = 10$ fine-tuning steps for testing, and $P=4$ as the batch size of tasks across all experiments.
+\paragraph{Implementation details} We use $\alpha = 0.001$ as the upper-level learning rate, $m = 1$ fine-tuning step for training (unless otherwise specified), $m = 10$ fine-tuning steps for testing, and $P=4$ as the batch size of tasks across all experiments.
 To setup the lower-level learning rate $\beta$, since different optimizers (e.g., signSGD vs. SGD) are used, we perform a grid search on $\beta$ and pick the one with the best validation performance (see Appendix A for details).
-We utilized the existing implementation of FO-MAML and MAML in the \href{http://learn2learn.net/}{\texttt{learn2learn} Python package}~\citep{arnold2020learn2learn} and adapt it to implement Sign-MAML.
+We utilized the existing implementation of FO-MAML and MAML in the \href{http://learn2learn.net/}{\texttt{learn2learn} Python package}~\citep{arnold2020learn2learn} and adapt it to implement Sign-MAML.\footnote{Our codes are available at \url{https://github.com/chenfan95/Sign-MAML}}